-Milky Way Galaxy - contains a 2 million solar mass black hole as determined by orbits of stars near the center.
+Milky Way Galaxy - contains a 4 million solar mass black hole as determined by orbits of stars near the center.

-Galaxy/Black Hole connection - The velocity of stars that respond to the total mass of a galaxy are correlated with the mass of the central supermassive black hole despite the fact that they are presently much too far from the black hole to sense its gravity.
-The black hole mass is always about 1% of the total galaxy mass.
+Galaxy/Black Hole connection - The velocity of stars that respond to the bulge mass of a galaxy are correlated with the mass of the central supermassive black hole despite the fact that they are presently much too far from the black hole to sense its gravity.
+The bulge mass is always about 800 times the black hole mass.
 This suggests that the processes that cause the development of whole galaxies are nevertheless closely linked to the growth of the black hole when both first formed.

 Intermediate mass black holes - 1000 to 10,000 solar mass black holes.
 First suspected from very bright X-ray sources in other galaxies requiring large masses so the Eddington limit would not be violated.
 More recent evidence is based on the motion of stars near the center of old globular star clusters.
-The mass of the black hole is deduced to be about 1% of the cluster mass, suggesting that globular clusters and their black holes formed by the same combined mechanism as whole galaxies and their supermassive black holes.
+The mass of the black hole is deduced to be about one thousandth of the cluster mass, suggesting that globular clusters and their black holes formed by the same combined mechanism as whole galaxies and their supermassive black holes.